 Applicants for residency classification should allow three to four weeks for a review and determination of his/her residency.
 All communication regarding residency will be through UVLink.
 Students should check their UVLink account regularly, for updated information or documentation requests.

 Applications for residency for any given semester must be received before the deadline posted on the Residency Application.
 In accordance with the residency policy, all changes in residency classification must be completed before the 3rd week of each semester.
 Applications/Supporting documentation received after the 3rd week of the semester will not be considered until the next semester.
 Residency changes are not retroactive.
 Please check your status and deadlines before registering for classes.

 Students returning to UVU after a break of seven semesters or more are required to reapply for admission.
 A $15 readmission fee will be assessed to returning students.
-If the student has attended a College/University since their last attendance at UVU an official transcript from each institution attended is required before accepted back into UVU.
+If the student has attended a College/University since their last attendance at UVU an official transcript from each institution attended is required before acceptance back into UVU.

 Veterans considering enrollment are encouraged to contact the UVU Veterans Office (BA 114) during the admissions process to receive assistance in planning programs of study and applying for educational benefits.

 Utah residents, age 62 and over, may enroll on an audit basis in any University class offered (as space is available) by completing an Application for Admission and paying the $35 application fee.
 One Stop will issue an audit form to be signed by the instructor.
 A $20 registration fee, which covers all costs except books and special lab and course fees, is required each semester.
 This policy does not apply to specialized workshops.